tcklpl/war/README.md

 ### Game

 You can either install and run the game locally or access it through the GitHub Pages link on the top of this file.
-All game configuration can be done while running the game through the config menu.
+All game configuration can be done through the config menu while running the game.

 ### Server